 See Related: Best Restaurants in Gardiner, Montana

 5. Marvel at Large Rapids at Yankee Jim Canyon

 This is one of the must-see Montana attractions.
 This canyon is located in Custer Gallatin National Forest, 13 miles north of Yellowstone National Park.
 Here is where adventure-seekers come to enjoy some serious white water rafting action!

 So, as you plan what to do in Paradise Valley, Montana, how about visiting the largest rapids in the area?
 At this canyon, folks who enjoy white water rafting can have an epic time on the Yellowstone River.

 The water’s rate starts to increase at the start of the canyon at the Yankee Canyon Revenge.
-But, ensure you have ample experience before taking on this difficult rapid.
+But, ensure you have ample experience before taking on this difficult process.

-After that, you’ll come across the Big Rock rapid, a classic pool and drop.
+After that, you’ll see the Big Rock Rapid, a classic pool and drop.
 And next to that is the Boxcar rapid, a stretch of fast water.

 A guided tour can come in handy as you plan to explore the rapids here.
 You can try the Rafting Yankee Jim Canyon on the Yellowstone River tour or the Yellowstone River Whitewater Rafting & Lunch tour from Gardiner.

 See Related: Best Whitewater Rafting in the World

 6. Relax at the Chico Hot Springs